vippsas/vipps-partner/README.md

 See: [Developer documentation](#developer-documentation).

-When you application is aproved you will receive an email with details about access to the [test environment](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md).
+When you application is approved you will receive an email with details about access to the [test environment](https://github.com/vippsas/vipps-developers/blob/master/vipps-test-environment.md).

 If you already have a pilot merchant that has access to the Vipps APIs,